English Version V2 – April 2006 Download as PDF for printing

 you are playing by different rules.

-turn consists of a number of steps which must be executed in the correct order:
+player's turn consists of a number of steps which must be executed in the

 Start or Turn